-- Notes: 1.
-The device is shipped with this option selected. - 2.
-If 8 MHz frequency exceeds the specification of the device (depends on V{CC}), the CKDIV8 Fuse can be programmed in order to divide the internal frequency by 8.
+Notes: 1.
+The device is shipped with this option selected.

+- 2. The frequency ranges are preliminary values.
+Actual values are TBD. - If 8 MHz frequency exceeds the specification of the device (depends on V{CC}), the CKDIV8 Fuse can be programmed in order to divide the internal frequency by 8.